52 Ancestors,

 My maternal 3rd great grandmother Elizabeth McBride was born in November 1803.
 [1] She is a brick wall, I do not know her parents’ names or her exact place of birth, although it is probably in Pennsylvania.
 I do not have the date or place of her marriage to my 3rd great grandfather, Daniel Rumple, but believe it occurred in Washington County, PA about 1825.
 Most of my research is done using online databases of vital records, one other source I have for my maternal research is my mother.

 I asked my mother to recall ever hearing about, or meeting, any relatives named McBride.
 As it turned out she could tell me about a Mrs. McBride who lived near Willshire, OH whom she visited with her grandmother, Ella Rumple King, sometime in the early 1930’s.
 She does not recall Mrs. McBride being called “aunt” or “cousin” but did tell me she recalls her having at least two sons, Harold and Donald.
-She recalled Harold being a young man, and Donald being a couple years older than herself.
+She recalled Harold being a young man, and Donald being about her age.
 This seemed like a good lead to find family connected to my brick wall.

 James Edmund McBride